Bílina: Economy

 The largest employer based in the town is AGC Automotive Czech, engaged in shaping and processing of flat glass.
 It employs more than 1,500 people.
 Other large companies with more than 500 employees are Prodeco (manufacturer of machinery for mining and quarrying) and Revitrans (engaged in the rental and maintenance of construction and mining machinery).

+Bílina is known for Bílinská kyselka, a strongly mineralised water that is bottled in the town.

 Transport

 The I/13 road (the section from Most to Teplice, part of the European route E442) passes through the town.

 Bílina is located on several important railway lines, including Prague–Cheb and Děčín–Kadaň.

 Sport

 The town boasts a modern multipurpose stadium and a winter stadium with a capacity of 1,000 people.
 There is also a swimming pool.